calebkennedy10/Automated-Greenhouse---BAE305/README.md

 - Access to electrical outlet
 ### Procedure
 •	Plug power supply power cord into wall and turn on the power supply.
 Using a multimeter or voltmeter, ensure that the power supply outputs 12V and voltage converter outputs 5V.

+•	Connect a water supply to the irrigation system and fill the water sump.

 •	Upload the demo code to the microcontroller.

 •	Leave the laptop connected via the usb cable and open the serial monitor.

-•	Input the following commands: o	90,90,0,0 : evaporate cooling wall should turn on, fans should turn on, and vents should open. o	0,0,1,0: Cooling system should turn off, fans should close, heater should turn on, o	70,50,0,1: Heater should turn off, lights should turn off, irrigation should turn on, o	70,50,0,0: All systems should turn off
+•	Input the following commands:

+o	90,90,0,0 : evaporate cooling wall should turn on, fans should turn on, and vents should open.

+o	0,0,1,0: Cooling system should turn off, fans should close, heater should turn on,

+o	70,50,0,1: Heater should turn off, lights should turn off, irrigation should turn on,

+o	70,50,0,0: All systems should turn off

 •	Upon passing all of these tests, upload the automated code.

 •	Leave computer connected via usb cable and open the serial monitor to observe sensor outputs.

-•	Manually alter the environment in the following ways: o	Cover photoresistor: lights should turn on o	Shine a flashlight on the photoresistor: lights should turn off o	Use a mild heat source close to temperature sensor: cooling system should turn on, vents should open o	Apply ice to the temperature sensor: cooling system should turn off,heater should turn on,
+•	Manually alter the environment in the following ways:

+o	Cover photoresistor: lights should turn on

+o	Shine a flashlight on the photoresistor: lights should turn off

+o	Use a mild heat source close to temperature sensor: cooling system should turn on, vents should open

+o	Apply ice to the temperature sensor: cooling system should turn off,heater should turn on,

 •	If all of these tests are successful, then the system is operating properly.

 ## Design Decision Discussion